nickdrummond/star-wars-ontology/docs/benefits.md

 ## Specificity

 We have ways of modelling that can leave out unknown details or keep our level of commitment low.

-People born somewhere in a range of years

-Classification allows low-specificity
+Classification allows low-specificity:

 eg Role = Fighter or Trooper or Stormtrooper

-eg No need to name everything (parents etc) - we can talk about Ezra's parents without having to name them.
+There is no need to name everything

+eg - we can talk about Rey's parents without having to name them.

+eg People can be born in a range of years

 ## Modularity

 The ontology is modularised into each episode/series.

 As the ontology gets larger, modules help with focus, although there is a tradeoff with the fluidity of developing one ontology

 ## Referencing